 Knowing EMI/EMC for Product Designing

-The main design objective for compliance to EMC requirements will to minimize the size and number of openings.
+The Main design objective for compliance to EMC requirements will be to minimize the size and number of openings and to name few:

 - Displays (LED/CRT)